eriksvedang/eriksvedang.github.io/_posts/2024-09-06-shodan-before-forty.md

 *"Only two years left."*

 No, this has nothing to do with my expected lifespan (I hope).
-Rather, what I want to write about is a bet I made with myself a couple of years ago... but first some background.
+Rather, what I couldn't get out of my mind was a bet I made with myself a couple of years ago...

-[Go](https://en.m.wikipedia.org/wiki/Go_(game)) is an ancient game from China.
-I learned about it from a book when I was around 14, but it wasn't until I started [university](https://www.his.se/dataspel) that I met other people who played, several of the quite good.
-They inspired me to become a lot more serious with the game.
-I started playing online on Go-servers, read books about strategy, study old masters, and so on.
+But let's start at the beginning. *Go* is a utterly fascinating game, for many reasons.
+Check out its [wikipedia page](https://en.m.wikipedia.org/wiki/Go_(game)) if you don't know much about it!
+Personally, I learned about it from a book when I was a teenager, but it wasn't until I started [university](https://www.his.se/dataspel) that I met others who played.
+Severeal of those people were quite good and they inspired me to become a lot more serious with the game.
+I started playing online, I read books about strategy, studied old masters, and so on.

 For those unware, people who play Go usually keep track of their [rank](https://en.m.wikipedia.org/wiki/Go_ranks_and_ratings) using a